No Good Deed (2014 film): Box office

+Critical reception

 No Good Deed has received generally negative reviews from critics.
-Rotten Tomatoes gives the film a rating of 12% based on reviews from 57 critics.
+Rotten Tomatoes gives the film a rating of 13% based on reviews from 56 critics.
 The site's consensus reads, "Dull, derivative, and generally uninspired, No Good Deed wastes its stars' talents -- and the audience's time."
 Metacritic gives the film a weighted average score of 26 out of 100 based on reviews from 17 critics.

 The audience for No Good Deed was 60 percent female, 59 percent over the age of 30.
 Filmgoers gave the movie a "B+" CinemaScore.

 Soundtrack

 Screen Gems and Madison Gate Records released the soundtrack to the film No Good Deed digitally and physically on September 9, 2014.
 The 15-track album contains the film's original score composed by Paul Haslinger.

 "No Good Deed offered a great opportunity to re-explore a style of score I had first developed for the film Vacancy; music designed to enhance psychological qualities in the telling of a story, in this case, a rather dark one.
 My personal preference for this kind of approach is to mix classic film noir elements with music, sound-design elements; sometimes alternating, sometimes superimposing them.
 The goal ultimately was to connect the headspace of the characters with that of the audience, to make the audience feel the threads of the story as they watch it unfold.
 Working off great performances by Idris Elba and Taraji P. Henson, this was a unique and rewarding project to be involved with!" - Paul Haslinger.